Gary Sturgess

+Since 2020, he has undertaken detailed interviews on the transformation of two public services - the John Morony Correctional Centre in north-west Sydney, and New South Wales Public Health Pathology, exploring the work of high-performing operational managers and identifying the conditions necessary for sustainable productivity reform in public services.

+From 2011 to 2022, he held the New South Wales Premier’s Chair in Public Service Delivery with the Australia and New Zealand School of Government (ANZSOG), in Sydney, Australia., specialising in the commissioning of public services from public and private sector managers.

-From 2003 to 2011, he was Executive Director of the Serco Institute, a London-based think tank specialising in the design and management of public service markets.
-He was previously Cabinet Secretary in New South Wales, Australia, under Premier Nick Greiner, during which time he designed a number of major policy initiatives including Australia's first anti-corruption agency the NSW Independent Commission Against Corruption (ICAC).
+From 2003 to 2011, he was Executive Director of the Serco Institute, a London-based think tank specialising in the design and management of public service contracting.
+He was previously Cabinet Secretary in New South Wales, Australia, under Premier Nick Greiner, during which time he designed a number of major policy initiatives including Australia's first anti-corruption agency the NSW Independent Commission Against Corruption (ICAC) and the corporatisation and commercialisation of government business enterprises.

-From 2011 to 2022, he held the New South Wales Premier’s Chair in Public Service Delivery with the Australia and New Zealand School of Government (ANZSOG), based in Sydney, Australia.

 Early years

+Sturgess is descended on both sides from convicts, who moved north through New South Wales to south-east Queensland in the late 19th century with the break-up of the great squatting runs.
+His great-grandfathers on both sides, and his paternal grandfather, were farmers.
+In the 1950s, his father established an engine reconditioning business in Dalby, Queensland, a small town approximately 200 kilometres (120 miles) inland from Brisbane, serving the farming community.

-Sturgess grew up in Dalby, Queensland, a small town approximately 200 km inland from Brisbane.
-He is the second of four sons of Lindsay and Joy Sturgess.
-He was educated at local state schools, and graduated in law from the University of Queensland.
+He grew up in Dalby, the second of four sons of Lindsay and Joy Sturgess.
+He was educated at local state schools, left home at 17 years of age, and graduated in law from the University of Queensland.
+He and his wife Helen managed a jewellery store in Fortitude Valley, Queensland while he finished his law degree.